In June and July, we are filling the Outreach Baskets for Midtown Assistance Center. Here are some suggestions if you're not sure what to donate.

 The Center opened with the mission of helping to sustain the working poor through a temporary financial crisis by providing assistance with rent, utilities, food, work shoes, tools, and public transportation.
 When MAC opened its doors, the center operated with a corps of volunteers and a part-time director.
 As the need for MAC’s services grew, it soon became necessary to hire a full-time executive director to run the program.
 Dorothy Chandler has served in that position since 1994.

-Today, as it celebrates 30 years of operation, the Midtown Assistance Center has the support of eleven congregations as well as the Midtown Alliance, many businesses, foundations, individuals, government entities, and volunteers.
+More than three decades later, the Midtown Assistance Center has the support of eleven congregations as well as the Midtown Alliance, many businesses, foundations, individuals, government entities, and volunteers.
 Members of its board of directors represent a cross section of the community.

 Although much has changed at the Midtown Assistance Center since 1986, its mission has remained the same: to provide emergency assistance to the working poor of Midtown and downtown Atlanta to prevent homelessness and hunger during periods of crisis.